 After the surgery, you’ll have to rest your penis for at least a month, making sure to position it lying upwards on your belly, and applying ice packs when required.
-You also may have to take anti-androgens to block painful erections from occuring.
+You also may have to take anti-androgens to block painful erections from occurring.

 Can you recover from a penis fracture?